-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+- what is meant by a right to defer settlement; - that a right to defer must exist at the end of the reporting period; - that classification is unaffected by the likelihood that an entity will exercise its deferral right;

 The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and must be applied retrospectively.
 The Group is currently assessing the impact the amendments will have on current practice.